BoulderCodeHub/RWcheck/README.md

 )
 ```

 `check_rw_output()` creates two files: one specified by the optional `out_fl_nm` and a log_file.txt.
-The log file includes a summary of all pass/fails at the top and then details for each scenario. the `out_fl_nm` is a table summarizing the pass/fails for each test and each scenario.
+The log file includes a summary of all pass/fails at the top and then details for each scenario.
+The `out_fl_nm` is a table summarizing the pass/fails for each test and each scenario.
 It has (number of scenarios * number of tests) rows.
 This information is also invisibly returned as a `data.frame`.

 Example from the log file: